|

 Colocasia esculenta, known to many as Black Magic

-easily produce black, green or even blue/black leaves within the
+(photo right, above), can easily produce black, green or even blue/black

-centers and department stores as the giant "Elephant Ear".
+the ones you at major nursery centers and department stores as

 Colocasia esculenta